dszarvas/coNNect/README.md

 $ docker exec -it <hash-of-container> bash
 ```

-## How to run the pipeline
+## How to run the pipelines

-*Future plans include separation into files, left out for "Milestone 2" due to short time for development.*

-To run the complete pipeline, it's necessary to start the `coNNect.ipynb` notebook in the running container with
+To run any pipelines, it's necessary to start the sufficient notebook in the running container from the
-kernel from the Conda-managed virtualenv `connect-env`.
-Executing all cells in the notebook makes running the pipeline
+kernel inside the Conda-managed virtualenv `connect-env`.
+A GPU with CUDA capabilities is recommended for the runs.

-possible.
+## How to perform EDA (Explanatory Data Analysis)

+Run all cells in the `coNNect_EDA.ipynb` notebook to perform EDA along with useful data visualizations before training.

 ## How to train the models

-*Future plans include separation into files, left out for "Milestone 2" due to short time for development.*

 ### Baseline

-Scroll to the "Milestone 2" part of the `coNNect.ipynb` notebook and find the "Baseline model" section.
-Run all the cells until the label for "Evaluate baseline model" phase to train the model.
+Run all cells in the `coNNect_baseline.ipynb` notebook until the evaluation section to train the model.

 ### GNN

-Scroll to the "Milestone 2" part of the `coNNect.ipynb` notebook and find the "GNN Model (`coNNect`)" section.
-Run all the cells until the label for "Evaluate `coNNect` model" phase to train the model.
+Run all cells in the `coNNect_GNN.ipynb` notebook until the "Evaluate `coNNect` model" section to train the model.

 ## How to evaluate the models

-*Future plans include separation into files, left out for "Milestone 2" due to short time for development.*

 ### Baseline

-Scroll to the "Milestone 2" part of the `coNNect.ipynb` notebook and find the "Baseline model" section.
-Run all the cells until the "GNN Model (`coNNect`)" section to train and evaluate the model.
+Run all cells in the `coNNect_baseline.ipynb` notebook section to both train a model and then evaluate the trained model.

 ### GNN

-Scroll to the "Milestone 2" part of the `coNNect.ipynb` notebook and find the "GNN Model (`coNNect`)" section.
-Run all the cells until the "Final submission" section to train and evaluate the model.
+Run all cells in the `coNNect_GNN.ipynb` notebook section to both train a model and then evaluate the trained model.